An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Refined na ive heights

 \section{Refined na\"ive heights}

-We define two new na\"ive heights which are each in turn simpler to compute, and we bound their difference from the N\`eron-Tate height.
-The last of these heights will be sufficiently simple as to allow us to give an algorithm to solve the saturation problem.
+We introduce two new na\"ive heights which are each in turn simpler to compute, and we bound their difference from the N\'eron-Tate height.
+We will be able to compute the finite sets of points of bounded height with respect to the last of these heights.

 {M^{\heartsuit}} {M^{\dagger}}